dataforgoodfr/batch11_e_cartomobile/README.md

 # Data For Good - Batch 11 - E-cartomobile

-This project aims at encouraging and planning electric mobility in French territories by developing a Streamlit dashboard leveraging Open-Data for decision makers.
+This project aims at encouraging and planning electric mobility in French territories by developing a dashboard leveraging Open-Data for decision makers.

+The technical interface is made with Streamlit for quick iterations, directly in the application.
+The final interface is made in  https://github.com/Thopiax/batch11_e_cartomobile_ui

 ## Index
 - [I want to contribute!
 Where do I start?](#contrib)